Mango-chango/Jungle-Contributor-Guide/docs/user-stories/user-stories.md

 * An Epic: Managing Profiles
   * A Story: As an app user, I want to add profile photos so I get recognized by my followers
   * A Story: As an admin, I want to block photos from users, so that they don't violate community rules.

+## Writing a User Story to Work On Jungle

+## Writing the User Story from Requirements

+## Adding the User Story to the Backlog

+## Requesting a Grooming session to discuss the User Story